The game is no longer available.

-Dragon Ball Z Devolution 1.2.3 is one of the most popular fan-made fighting games based on Dragon Ball Z franchise.
+Dragon Ball Z Devolution is one of the most popular fan-made fighting games based on Dragon Ball Z franchise.
 The first version of the game was made in 1999.
 Five years later, in 2004, Dragon Ball Z Devolution (formerly known as Dragon Ball Z Tribute) was moved to Flash/Action Script and gained great popularity after publication one of the first playable versions in Newgrounds.
-The game has graphics inspired by Dragon Ball Z Goku Gekitōden (Game Boy).
+The graphics are inspired by Dragon Ball Z Goku Gekitōden (Game Boy).
 The creator of Dragon Ball Z Devolution was disappointed with the new game, but it gave him idea to create an action game with similar graphics.

 It's good to start from Training mode.
 Everything you need to know about the controls you'll find below, but nothing can replace practice with Master Roshi and King Kai.
 If you already know the basics, you can choose from four main game modes.
 Story mode allows you to experience all the Dragon Ball Z events once again.
 Here you'll find all the most important battles since the duel of Goku and Piccolo on the 23rd World Martial Arts Tournament, to the final battle against Buu.
 Side Stories presents events from special episodes and Dragon Ball Z movies.
 You can meet here Bardock, Bojack, Broly, Gogeta, Janemba, and other interesting characters that didn't appear in the original storyline.
 Versus is a game mode where you can fight against a computer AI or a friend in battles of up to 5 team members!
 Set the HP and KI characters the way you want.
 Choose a map and start an epic battle!
 If you're looking for more excitement, check out the Tenkaichi Budokai mode.
 Create a martial arts tournament in which up to 8 players can participate!
 Of course, characters controlled by computer AI can also take part in the tournament.